Aletsch Glacier Hike

 Hiking signs at Roti Chumme

-From Roti Chumme to the Aletsch Glacier (Sunset) - Overnight at Gletscherstube
+From Roti Chumme to the Aletsch Glacier

-In my case, this was the spot where I watched the sunset go off and I launched my drone up in the air.
-This was without a doubt one of the most epic sunsets of my life.
+In my case, this was the spot where I watched the sunset go off, and I launched my drone up in the air.
+This was, without a doubt, one of the most epic sunsets of my life.

 In this case, you want to make it to the entrance of the glacier, from the turning point where I launched the drone up you’ve to go down an inclination of around 80m.